kinggeorges12/JellyBridge/README.md

 ![Jellyseerr Requests](Screenshots/Requests.png)

 When users mark movies or series as favorites in Jellyfin, the plugin automatically sends download requests to Jellyseerr for processing.
 The user who requested the content is shown in Jellyseerr as the requestor, all you have to do is import the Jellyfin users.
 Any integrations with Jellyseerr like Radarr and Sonarr will manage the content creation in Jellyfin.
-After content is found in other Jellyfin libraries, the movie or series is hidden from the JellyBridge library.
+After content is requested, the movie or series is hidden from the JellyBridge library.

 Get Jellyseerr here: [seerr.dev](https://seerr.dev).
 For setup, see the official [installation guide](https://docs.seerr.dev/getting-started).